Disclaimer: I own nothing. All belongs to Glee writers and creators.

 Rachel beamed, kissing her forehead.
 "I don't believe that's possible."

 Quinn kissed her again, whimpering when she had to pull away.
 God, she loved Rachel's lips.
 She would never get enough of them.
 And that was exactly the sort of thing she needed to hear right now, Quinn reminded herself.
 She licked her lips nervously.

 "I can't get enough of kissing you," she whispered, and kissed her again to prove her point.
 "Your lips—" another kiss "—are—" kiss "—amazing."

-Rachel's tearful grin was enough to lighten Quinn's entire being, and she enthusiastically responded to the happy kiss the brunette planted on her in reward for her rapidly changing behavior.
-Their lips were dangerously close to swelling territory when the diva pulled back enough for them both to breathe.
+Rachel's tearful grin was enough to lighten Quinn's entire being, and she enthusiastically responded to the happy kiss Rachel planted on her in reward for her rapidly changing behavior.
+Their lips were dangerously close to swelling territory when Rachel pulled back enough for them both to breathe.
 Quinn traced her fingers along the curve of her cheek, caressing down her jaw and memorizing the dips in her soft skin as if for the first time.

 She smiled.
 "Promise me something?"